isabella232/katacoda-scenarios-8/basic-data-modeling/step1.md

    PRIMARY KEY (pet_chip_id)
 );`{{execute}}

 A Partition is a collection of sorted rows identified by a unique primary key.
-More on primary keys later on in this session.
+Primary keys are covered in depth later on in this session.
 Each partition is stored on a node and replicated across nodes.

 A Row in Scylla is a unit that stores data.
 Each row has a primary key that uniquely identifies it in a Table.
 Each row stores data as pairs of column names and values.
 In case a Clustering Key is defined, the rows in the partition will be sorted accordingly.
 More on that later on.